 - Recommending that if you had moderate illness (if you experienced shortness of breath or had difficulty breathing) or severe illness (you were hospitalized) due to COVID-19 or you have a weakened immune system, you need to isolate through day 10.

 - Recommending that if you had severe illness or have a weakened immune system, consult your doctor before ending isolation.
-Ending isolation without a viral test may not be an option for you.
 If you are unsure if your symptoms are moderate or severe or if you have a weakened immune system, talk to a healthcare provider for further guidance.

 - Clarifying that after you have ended isolation, if your COVID-19 symptoms worsen, restart your isolation at day 0.
 Talk to a healthcare provider if you have questions about your symptoms or when to end isolation.